andOlga/umineko-catbox-english/README.md

 ---

+Note: the **canonical link** for this project is https://andolga.github.io/umineko-catbox-english.
+Please **DO NOT** link directly to any other part of the project, including its downloads.

 # English patch for Umineko Catbox

 This is an English patch for Umineko When They Cry: The Symphony of Catbox and Dreams, the console version